shrinerb/shrine/doc/changing_location.md

-# Changing location of files
+# Changing Location of Files

 You have a production app with already uploaded attachments.
 However, you've realized that the existing store folder structure for attachments isn't working